We’ve got your back. When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

-Travelers should be reasonably fit and feel comfortable walking 3 to 5 miles each day and remaining on their feet for long periods of time.
+Travelers should feel comfortable walking three to five miles each day and remaining on their feet for long periods of time.
 Keep in mind that Lisbon is a bustling and crowded place!

 For flights in and out of Lisbon International Airport (LIS), we suggest you arrive anytime by 3 p.m. on Day 1 (for the July trip) or 12:00 noon (for the October trip) and depart anytime on Day 7.
 We're happy to arrange extra nights at the group’s hotel and provide suggestions for things to do and see in the city on your own.